fryagbye/tinderboxwithquarto/README.md

 ### Image link in markdown format

-Recognize and collect labels in format that extend the markdown.
+Recognize and collect labels in a format that extends the markdown.

 \!\[Test image](screenshots/toolbar.png)